Robert-Riordan-UCD/this-is-rob/content/posts/fpga-8-bit-cpu/_index.md

 # Major Design Changes

-I made the following 2 major changes the design of the 8-bit CPU.
+I made the following 2 major changes to the design of the 8-bit CPU.

 ### Bus Module